French protesters storm headquarters of luxury giant LVMH – KION546

 The protests came on the day shares in LVMH — which owns brands such as Louis Vuitton and Moët — jumped to a record high.

-Paris police chief Laurent Nunez warned that protesters might “hit out, often against what they see as capitalist signs,” on French radio RMC on Thursday morning.
+Paris police chief Laurent Nunez warned in advance that protesters might “hit out, often against what they see as capitalist signs,” speaking on French radio RMC.

-Up to 600,000 people are expected to take to the streets against the pension reforms across France in the latest round of protests.

-On Friday, the Constitutional Council is set to rule on the constitutionality of the divisive law.
+Up to 600,000 people are expected to take to the streets across France on Thursday against the pension reforms in the latest protests, which come a day before a crucial court ruling on the constitutionality of the divisive law.

 France’s President Emmanuel Macron argues reforms are essential to rein in public finances, and has been standing firm, this week saying “the country must continue to move forward.”